apache/superset/README.md

 ## Supported Databases

-Superset can query data from any SQL-speaking datastore or data engine (e.g. Presto, Trino, or Athena) that has a Python DB-API driver and a SQLAlchemy dialect.
+Superset can query data from any SQL-speaking datastore or data engine (Presto, Trino, Athena, [and more](https://superset.apache.org/docs/databases/installing-database-drivers/)) that has a Python DB-API driver and a SQLAlchemy dialect.

 Here are some of the major database solutions that are supported: